-Efraín Marimón is an Assistant Teaching Professor at The Pennsylvania State University in the College of Education.
+Efraín Marimón is an Associate Teaching Professor at The Pennsylvania State University in the College of Education.
 Efraín develops community-embedded programs related to social justice, human rights, law, and education.
 He is the director of the Restorative Justice Initiative and the D.C.
-Social Justice Teaching Fellowship, and founded the Street Law Program at Penn State Law.
+Social Justice Teaching Fellowship and founded the Street Law Program at Penn State Law.
 He also conducts training on law-related education for international groups.

 Efraín is the founder and director of “The Restorative Justice Initiative” (RJI).
-RJI is a group of faculty members, graduate students, and stakeholders dedicated to restoring and empowering individuals that are incarcerated by providing programing and educational opportunities in multiple correctional facilities in Pennsylvania.
+RJI is a group of faculty members, graduate students, and stakeholders dedicated to restoring and empowering incarcerated individuals by providing programming and educational opportunities in multiple correctional facilities in Pennsylvania.
 RJI’s interdisciplinary team has worked to create quality curricula and has several volunteer faculty members and graduate students teaching courses in multiple correctional facilities.
 It currently partners with the Centre County Correctional Facility and State Correctional Institution – Benner Township to support and enhance existing reentry initiatives and develop educational programs.
-It has worked with hundreds of incarcerated individuals and coordinated or supported programs like a holiday card collection and letter writing campaign.
+It has worked with hundreds of incarcerated individuals and coordinated or supported programs like a holiday card collection and letter-writing campaigns.

-Prior to working for the Georgetown Law, Efraín clerked for the Miami-Dade School Board Attorney and the General Counsel for Florida’s Department of Education.
+Before working for Georgetown Law, Efraín clerked for the Miami-Dade School Board Attorney and the General Counsel for Florida’s Department of Education.
 He earned his J.D. from Nova Southeastern University Law, where he graduated with honors.
 He received his Master of Laws (LL.M.) from Georgetown Law and is licensed to practice law in Florida.
 Before law school, Efraín earned his M.S.Ed. in Urban Education from the University of Pennsylvania.
-He taught Social Studies and Literacy in Philadelphia; worked as a Curriculum Specialist for Teach for America; and frequently led professional development for his school and school district.
+He taught Social Studies and Literacy in Philadelphia, worked as a Curriculum Specialist for Teach for America, and frequently led professional development for his school and school district.
 During his time in Philadelphia, Efraín was awarded the “Top 100 Teachers” recognition by the Philadelphia Federation of Teachers and presented a formal commendation by the School District of Philadelphia’s Superintendent for “Exemplary Community Leadership.”